SBRG/MASSpy/docs/installation/docker.rst

     3. :ref:`running-the-container`: After the container is built, the final step is to run the container and get started using MASSpy!

 **Important:** In order to use the *Gurobi Optimizer* or the *IBM ILOG CPLEX Optimization Studio*, the Docker image must be built locally from a Dockerfile and a "context" containing certain files.
-See the secion below on :ref:`building-the-image`
+See the secion below on :ref:`building-the-image`.

 About Docker
     Interested in learning more about Docker?
 Read more about containerization and getting started with Docker in the